 - CS 361/461: Computer Vision Gregory Hager

-- CS 462: Advanced Topics in Computer Vision rene vidal
+- CS 462: Advanced Topics in Computer Vision Rene Vidal

 Vision research at JHU spans many application areas, including robotics, computer assisted surgery, biomedical imaging instrumentation, medical imaging systems, optics, visual perception, and vision neuroscience.
 For more vision-specific courses in these areas, see the Vision Lab list.
 See also the list of imaging related courses at the Hopkins Imaging Initiative.